pgina/docs/v3.1/plugins.md

 "Project" -> "HelloPlugin Properties...".

 It makes things easiest if you set your build directory to a common location for all plugins.
-Currently, all plugins build to `Plugins\bin`.
+Currently, all contributed plugins build to `Plugins\Contrib\bin`.
 To update your build settings so that the output directory is set to this directory, click on the "Build" tab, select "All Configurations" from the "Configuration" list, and set "Output path" to `..\..\bin`.